ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 <br>

 ## Address for accessing SmartCOOP front-end
-Please click on link below // Don't copy & past link to browser.
-Or if you copy & past link to browser make shure that you refresh page beafore you use dapp.
+Please click on link below (Don't copy & past link to browser address bar.
+Or if you copy & past link to browser make shure that you refresh page beafore dapp usage.)
 <hr>

 https://ilijapet.github.io/smartCOOP/client/